Obama's 2011 White House Correspondents' Dinner : VIDEO.

 It’s a great way to make Shakespeare more comprehensible to teenagers, kids, and especially kids who don’t enjoy Shakespeare right away.

-A hip-hop introduction to "Much Ado About Nothing" is an original animated adaptation, written and performed by Flocabulary
+A hip-hop introduction to "Much Ado About Nothing" is an original animated adaptation, written and performed by Flocabulary.

 Watch the video below and discover how Shakespeare really got his idea for the play!